Nara Prefecture

 Hondo of Hasedera

-The original hondo was built by Toytomi Hidenaga in 1588 but Tokugawa Ieyasu demolished it for unknown reasons.
+The original Hondo was built by Toyotomi Hidenaga in 1588 but Tokugawa Ieyasu demolished it for unknown reasons.
 Overall, Hase-dera has burnt down as many as seven times.
 Tokugawa Iemitsu, the 3rd Tokugawa shogun, built the current hondo in 1650.

 Hondo of Hase-dera Nara